 HyperArc - How Many Targets are Possible?

-Since we are the only HyperArc department in Austria, we are often asked: "What is the maximum number of lesions that you can treat simultaneously?"
+Since we are the only HyperArc center in Austria, we are often asked: "What is the maximum number of lesions that you can treat simultaneously?"
 This will be today's topic.

 Lesions and Targets

 First we have to clarify the terminology.
-The Treatment Planning System (TPS) for HyperArc is Eclipse.
+The Treatment Planning System (TPS) for HyperArc is Eclipse (we currently use 18.1).
 In Eclipse, each Structure that should receive a certain minimum dose is called a Target Structure, or simply Target.
 Clinicians on the other hand speak of Lesions.
 If, for instance, a patient has, say, five Brain Metastases (BMs) that should be irradiated, there are five lesions to treat.

-Using the common Margin Concept, each lesion consists of three (overlapping) structures: the Gross Tumor Volume (GTV), the Clinical Target Volume (CTV), and the Planning Target Volume (PTV).
-In HyperArc planning, we contour the GTV based on registered MR information, and create the CTV out of the GTV by adding 1 mm margin, and the PTV out of the CTV by adding 2 mm.
+Using the well known margin concept, each lesion consists of three overlapping structures: the Gross Tumor Volume (GTV), the Clinical Target Volume (CTV), and the Planning Target Volume (PTV).
+In HyperArc planning, we contour the GTV on the planning CT (plus registered MR information).
+From the GTV, we create the CTV by adding an isotropic margin of 1 mm, and the PTV out of the CTV by adding 2 mm.
 This means that the GTV-to-PTV margin is 3 mm.
 This is done for all lesions.

 As described in the previous article on HyperArc, the desired dose distribution in each lesion has the prescription dose at the PTVs outer border, and increases towards center.
 In our department, the innermost structure, the GTV, should get the Center Dose.
 The dose distribution inside the GTV should be homogeneous, which means that all voxels inside the GTV should receive the same dose1.
 A typical Dose Prescription would be: all lesions should receive 6 Gy at the border and 7.5 Gy in the center in five fractions, which means that the Total Prescribed Dose is 30 Gy, and center dose is 37.5 Gy.

 Now that we have clarified the terminology, we come back to today's topic.
 The idea is to use a clinical case, add some more (non-clinical) lesions, create the new targets, perform PO optimization, calculate dose, and repeat the cycle until something either fails in Eclipse or the process becomes so slow that it unpractical to proceed.
-Since the GPU card in the Eclipse workstation has limited memory, and both PO optimization and AXB dose calculation use the GPU, there must be a practical limit.
+Since both RAM and GPU memory are limited (both PO optimization and AXB dose calculation use the GPU), there must be a practical limit.

 Start Conditions

-Today's patient has 7 clinical lesions.
-All lesions are to receive the same fraction dose (9 Gy at the border and 11.25 Gy at the center) in three fractions.
-This gives 27 Gy total prescribed dose, 33.75 Gy center dose.
+The patient has seven lesions which shall receive identical fraction dose (9 Gy at the border and 11.25 Gy at the center) in three fractions.
+Total prescribed dose is 27 Gy, with 33.75 Gy center dose.

 The CT dataset has 299 slices (1 mm slice thickness), and the lateral pixel size is 0.6 mm x 0.6 mm.
 Based on CARE kV, the scanner selected 80 kV for the scan.
 Dose will be calculated on this 80 kV scan.